 Here’s how cheap eggs have become for Bitcoin investors over the last five years:

 Here’s the average price of ground beef:

 Here’s average rent of primary residence:

-These charts display how Bitcoin helps people better afford the things they actually need like shelter, food, and energy when it is held long term.
-Bitcoin holds its value over time whereas fiat currencies, including the stablecoins that are pegged to them, are continuously losing purchasing power at an increasingly rapid pace.
-Although stablecoins are useful for short term needs, Bitcoin remains the superior hedge against currency debasement over longer time frames.
+These charts display how Bitcoin helps people better afford the things they need, like shelter, food, and energy, when it is held long-term.
+Bitcoin holds its value over time, whereas fiat currencies, including the stablecoins that are pegged to them, are continuously losing purchasing power at an increasingly rapid pace.
+Although stablecoins are helpful for short-term needs, Bitcoin remains the superior hedge against currency debasement over longer time frames.

-This makes Bitcoin a great alternative for people throughout the world suffering from the ill-effects of inflation and currency devaluation.
-Bitcoin can be easily purchased with a phone and internet connection and is proving to be a useful technology to help people protect their savings from the harmful policies of central banks and governments around the world.
+This makes Bitcoin a great alternative for people worldwide suffering from the ill effects of inflation and currency devaluation.
+Bitcoin can be easily purchased with a phone and internet connection.
+It is proving to be a valuable technology to help people protect their savings from the harmful policies of central banks and governments worldwide.

 One big difference between Bitcoin and stablecoins is Bitcoin’s resistance to censorship and seizure.
 With a stablecoin, an individual still needs to trust that the centralized issuer of the stablecoin is managing its balance sheet appropriately, will not censor their transactions, and will not seize their funds.

-If a centralized stablecoin issuer is tapped on the shoulder from a government or regulator and told not to allow people from specific jurisdictions to transact, then that issuer could easily accomplish this.
-This is where Bitcoin’s traits of decentralization and censorship-resistance really shine.
-It’s another reason why Bitcoin should be the preferred long-term option over stablecoins.
+If a centralized stablecoin issuer is tapped on the shoulder by a government or regulator and told not to allow people from specific jurisdictions to transact, then that issuer could easily accomplish this.
+This is where Bitcoin’s traits of decentralization and censorship resistance shine.
+It’s another reason Bitcoin should be the preferred long-term option over stablecoins.
 The risk of confiscation and censorship is substantially reduced when using Bitcoin over stablecoins.

 These human rights advocates write: